 Many of the sensational dry drowning headlines in the news incorrectly characterize a child’s death as due to dry drowning when it is actually caused by other conditions like infections or heart conditions.

-Parents should know that dry drowning deaths are marked by easy-to-spot symptoms that begin within 1 hour of the incident:
+Parents should know those dry drowning deaths are marked by easy-to-spot symptoms that begin within 1 hour of the incident: